Case study: Blue Card withdrawal

 How did the VISAGUARD lawyer resolve the case?

-During the lawsuit, the attorney appointed to the case presented a comprehensive and detailed account of the factual and legal situation.
+During the lawsuit, the appointed attorney presented a comprehensive and detailed account of the factual and legal situation.
 Initially, it was argued that bogus employment neither actually existed nor could it be legally justified.
 It was emphasized that a presumption of bogus employment based solely on the existence of a marital relationship constituted an inadmissible, blanket prejudgment.
 This violated the principles of administrative procedural law, in particular the principle of individual case review and official investigation pursuant to Section 24 of the Administrative Procedure Act (VwVfG) .

 Extensive evidence was provided to substantiate actual employment, including:

-• Travel expense reports and receipts in connection with business trips,
+Travel expense reports and receipts in connection with business trips,

-• Work samples and project documentation,
+Work samples and project documentation,

-• Payroll statements and proof of proper salary payments,
+Payroll statements and proof of proper salary payments,

-• Employment contracts, job descriptions and internal company correspondence.
+Employment contracts, job descriptions and internal company correspondence.

-It was further emphasized that the GmbH was a properly registered and operating company that operated as a reputable player on the market.
+It was further emphasized that the GmbH was a properly registered and operating company that operated as a reputable player in the market.
 The wife, based on her recognized academic degree and proven professional experience, met the qualification requirements for the position applied for.
 This demonstrated both the seriousness and economic substance of the employment relationship.

 C. Conclusion